Skip to content

 What the agent learns from this response:

-• Pricing: PRICING_MODEL_PER_ACCESS at $0.05, with an estimated 3,200 tokens.
-The unit_cost ($0.0000156/token) enables cross-exchange comparison when an Broker aggregates offers.
+• Pricing: PRICING_MODEL_PER_UNIT (unit: "accesses") at $0.05, with an estimated 3,200 tokens.
+The unit_cost ($0.0000156/token) enables cross-exchange comparison when a Broker aggregates offers.

 • Content mutability: RESOURCE_MUTABILITY_STATIC — this article will not change.
 The agent SHOULD verify the SHA-256 hash on delivery.
 A mismatch is disputable.